 Twitter and Facebook are also great ways to get people praying for the teenagers you’re about to share with to have their hearts set on fire with the truth of God’s Word and the urgency of God’s mission.

-2. Preach on great subjects.
+2. Preach on great subjects to motivate teenagers.

 I think it was Spurgeon who said that the key to great preaching is great topics.
 But, sadly, far too often, youth leaders don’t deal with the greatest of topics.
 Instead they dance around subjects of self-worth, friends and behavioral issues instead of unleashing the full force of great theology.
 It’s in the shadow of the great theological issues of identity and adoption, justification and sanctification, heaven and hell where these other issues are truly dealt with at a core level.